bplmaps/toi-field-trips/content/locations/chocolate-mill.md

 ---
 title: Boston Chocolate Mill
 metaDescription: This is a chocolate mill in the North End of Boston.
-description: This is the site of a Revolutionary-era chocolate mill in Boston.
+description: During the Revolutionary era, Jonas Welsh owned a chocolate mill at the corner of Margaret Lane and Sheaf Street in the North End of Boston.
 order: 0
 latitude: 42.36617305911067
 longitude: -71.05562085737431